sftcd/openssl/esnistuff/echo.md

             $ ./testclient.sh -v -p 8443 -s localhost -H lotsoffood.example.com -c example.com -P esnikeys.pub -d -a -S lof.sess
             ...lots of output...
             ESNI: tried but failed

 Reminders to self: the ``-S`` option will save the sessions 1st time as the named file doesn't exist and try re-use it 2nd time.
 Also - there's timing here, the lof.sess file won't be created if we don't hang about for the tickets, but running using valgrind (the ``-v`` there) makes it all take long enough.

 Initially, the failure was because I just copied the PSK extensions from the inner to outer, and that doesn't verify - and that fail happened before the inner was decrypted.
 First fix to try was to just not copy the PSK from inner, but see if re-calculation worked.
 It doesn't.
 First h/s, client is fine, 2nd time, when PSK sent, valgrind sees errors in the server.
 (There's an invalid memory read inside ``tls_psk_do_binder()`` when handling the inner psk extension probably due to some missing initialisation.)

+Next try is to only include the PSK in the inner and see what happens.
+That needed a change in the ``tls_parse_stoc_psk()`` code, and I'm not clear if the correct psk checks are happening for sure, but did remove the crash and appear to work.

 So what's the right behaviour?
 Perhaps:
-    - bind the psk to the esni or the clear sni depending from whom the ticket was rx'd (but likely don't re-use the psk if it corresponds to the outer CH)
+- bind the psk to the esni only, if esni was attempted ever
-    - if using a psk with the esni, then only put that in the inner ch alongside the esni and don't put a psk in the outer ch at all
+- if using a psk whenever esni was ever in the frame, then only put that in the inner ch alongside the esni and don't put a psk in the outer ch at all